 IMPORTANT NOTES:

-• DO NOT dry clean Sunbrella fabrics.
-As part of Sunbrella fabric finishing process, Sunbrella fabrics are treated with a fluorocarbon finish, which enhances water repellent properties.
-This finish is designed to last for several years, but must be replenished after a thorough cleaning with Fabric Guard.
+• DO NOT dry clean Sunbrella® fabrics.
+They are treated with a fluorocarbon finish to enhance water repellent properties, which lasts for several years but must be replenished after thorough cleaning with Fabric Guard.

-• Machine drying is not recommended.
-If fabric has some wrinkling, use an iron, if necessary, but only on the synthetic* setting which should NOT exceed 150°F/66°C. DO NOT use a steamer or iron set to steam setting.
+• Avoid machine drying; if there are wrinkles, use an iron on the synthetic* setting not exceeding 150°F/66°C. DO NOT use a steamer or steam setting.

-• To help keep your furniture from unnecessary wear store your cushions when not in use or cover them with a breathable furniture cover.
+• Store cushions when not in use or cover them with a breathable furniture cover to reduce unnecessary wear.

-Recommended Products: 303 Aerospace Protectant , 303 Multi-Surface Cleaner, 303 Fabric Guard, Faron Guard, Faron Clean, Simple Green and/or a Mild Dishwashing liquid such as Dawn.
+Recommended Products: 303 Aerospace Protectant, 303 Multi-Surface Cleaner, 303 Fabric Guard, Faron Guard, Faron Clean, Simple Green, and/or mild dishwashing liquid like Dawn.

 Slings, Straps & Fabrics – NON-Sunbrella® – PVC Blends PHIFERTEX / TWITCHELL

-We recommend cleaning the fabric once or twice yearly for moderate use, more for heavy-use applications.
+2. For moderate use, clean the fabric once or twice a year; more frequently for heavy-use applications.

-• Prepare cleaning solution using 1 tbsp. liquid dish detergent and 2 tbsp. household bleach mixed in a gallon of water.
-Clean fabric using sponge or soft cloth dipped in solution.
+4. To make a cleaning solution, mix 1 tbsp. liquid dish detergent and 2 tbsp. household bleach in a gallon of water.
+Clean the fabric with a sponge or soft cloth dipped in the solution.

-• Rinse thoroughly with clean water and air dry.
-Rinse and repeat drying steps until all soap residue is removed.
+5. Rinse thoroughly with clean water and air dry.
+Repeat the rinsing and drying steps until all soap residue is removed.

-Recommended Products: 303 Aerospace Protectant , 303 Multi-Surface Cleaner, 303 Fabric Guard, Faron Guard, Faron Clean, Simple Green and/or a Mild Dishwashing liquid such as Dawn.
+Recommended Products: 303 Aerospace Protectant, 303 Multi-Surface Cleaner, 303 Fabric Guard, Faron Guard, Faron Clean, Simple Green, and/or mild dishwashing liquid like Dawn.

 All-Weather Wicker Maintenance